austinjbay/austinjbay.github.io/_posts/2025-08-05-the-future-of-search-how-aeo-and-geo-are-replacing-traditional-seo.md

-title	subtitle	description	date	layout	image
+title: The Future of Search: How AEO and GEO Are Replacing Traditional SEO
-The Future of Search: How AEO and GEO Are Replacing Traditional SEO When Zero-Click Answers Rule Search
+subtitle: When Zero-Click Answers Rule Search
-With AI-powered search engines handling over 500 million queries and 60% of Google searches ending without clicks, traditional SEO strategies are rapidly becoming outdated.
+description: With AI-powered search engines handling over 500 million queries and 60% of Google searches ending without clicks, traditional SEO strategies are rapidly becoming outdated.
-2025-08-05
+date: 2025-08-05
-post
+layout: post
-/assets/images/path.jpg
+image: /assets/images/path.jpg

 # The Future of Search: How AEO and GEO Are Replacing Traditional SEO